-3.2 Directors must:
+3.2 Directors and Committee Members must:

-- 3.2.1 obtain all appropriate approvals before incurring expenses; if no prior approval was obtained, then a documented explanation must be submitted with the claim; - 3.2.2 submit itemized receipts with all claims; credit card slips are insufficient; - 3.2.3 In the absence of an itemized receipt, a documented explanation of why the receipt is unavailable and a description itemizing and confirming the expenses must be provided; and - 3.2.4 submit claims by the end of the month following the month in which the expense was incurred; if the claim is not submitted within the timeframe, a documented explanation is required. - 3.3 The Chief Executive Officer is accountable for their decisions, which must be: - based on good judgment and knowledge of the situation; - exercised in appropriate circumstances; and - compliant with the principles and requirements set out in this Policy. - 3.4When a situation arises, and discretion needs to be exercised, the Chief Executive Officer should consider whether the request is: - able to stand up to scrutiny by the auditors and members of the public; - properly explained and documented; - fair and equitable; - reasonable; and - appropriate
+- 3.2.1 obtain all appropriate approvals before incurring expenses; if no prior approval was obtained, then a documented explanation must be submitted with the claim; - 3.2.2 submit itemized receipts with all claims; credit card slips are insufficient; - 3.2.3 In the absence of an itemized receipt, a documented explanation of why the receipt is unavailable and a description itemizing and confirming the expenses must be provided; and - 3.2.4 submit claims by the end of the month following the month in which the expense was incurred; if the claim is not submitted within the timeframe, a documented explanation is required.

+3.3 The CEO is accountable for their decisions, which must be:

+- based on good judgment and knowledge of the situation; - exercised in appropriate circumstances; and - compliant with the principles and requirements set out in this Policy. - 3.4 When a situation arises, and discretion needs to be exercised, the CEO should consider whether the request is: - able to stand up to scrutiny by the auditors and members of the public;

+- properly explained and documented;

+- fair and equitable;

+- · reasonable; and

+- appropriate

-It is the responsibility of both the Chief Executive Officer and the Director to work out appropriate arrangements which would meet the test of being fair and equitable.
+It is the responsibility of the CEO and the Director or Committee Member, as the case may be, to work out appropriate arrangements which would meet the test of being fair and equitable.